 What Does a Diet Inspired by a Traditional African Diet Include?

 The traditional African diet isn’t a diet per se.
 Rather, it is a way of eating that advocates for wholesome rather than processed food.
 The human body requires lots of different nutrients for its proper functioning, including Omega 3 fats, vitamins, minerals, protein, carbohydrates and fibre, and most of these nutrients are only found in whole, and real foods.
-The Oldways African Heritage Diet Food pyramid illustrates, a diet based on whole and fresh fruit and vegetables, whole grains, herbs and spices, as the bases for the Traditional African diet.
+The Oldways African Heritage Diet Food pyramid illustrates a diet based on whole and fresh fruit and vegetables, whole grains, herbs and spices, as the bases for the Traditional African diet.
 Afro-fusion cooking is based on the principles of the traditional African diet and combines traditional African cuisine with elements from other cultures to create Afro-fusion cuisine.